umee-network/umee/docs/architecture/ADR-009-liquidity-mining.md

 ### Locking and Unlocking

-Users must be able to lock `uTokens` they have enabled as collateral in `x/leverage` by sumbitting new `x/incentive` message types.
+Users lock and unlock `uTokens` they have enabled as collateral in `x/leverage` by sumbitting `x/incentive` message types.

-Locked uTokens remain in the `x/leverage` module account, and locked amounts cannot be withdrawn or decollateralized as long as they remain locked.
+Locked uTokens remain in the `x/leverage` module account.

 Locking of funds is independent of active incentive programs, and can even be done in their absence.